-Children with speech, language and communication needs may have difficulty making sense of language or in communicating their needs and wants to others.
+Children with speech, language and communication needs may have difficulty making sense of language or communicating their needs and wants to others.
 Some children may need support developing fluency or forming sounds, words and sentences.
-They may also have difficulties in social situations as they do not understand the social rules of communication.
-These needs can change over time and may have difficulty with one, some or all of the different aspects of speech, language and social communication.
+They may also have difficulties in social situations as they may not fully understand the social rules of communication.
+Social communication is recognised as a main need within the diagnosis of Autism.
+Autistic children may have difficulty developing language, interaction and communication skills.
+Garlinge Primary School and Nursery is a Specialist Resourced Provision for autistic children.
+These needs can change over time and an individual may have difficulty with one, some or all of the different aspects of speech, language, and social communication.